Team-D-13/Quanta/Readme.md

 Nature - Focus on powerful units and buffs.
 Specialization in life manipulation.
 Minor focus on graveyard manipulation and swarming.
 Decently all-rounded.

-outsider = Focus on graveyard manipulation.
+Outsider = Focus on graveyard manipulation.
 Specialization in void manipulation and sacrifice.
 Minor focus on milling, hand manipulation and tokens.
 Not very all-rounded.

 ## Quanta Keywords...